 - In the Catalog pane, right-click the parcel fabric, point to Manage and click Add Parcel Type to add a parcel type to your parcel fabric.

-- Optionally, add attribute fields and domains used by your organization to the parcel fabric feature classes.
+- If necessary, add attribute fields and domains used by your organization to the parcel fabric feature classes.

 Parcel fabric feature classes have a set of system-added attribute fields and domains.
 Other attribute fields and domains can be added to the parcel type feature classes and to the Records, Connection Lines, and Points feature classes.

-For example, you can create a domain named RecordType and apply it to theRecord Type system field in the Records feature class.
+An example would be to create a domain named RecordType and apply it to theRecord Type system field on the Records feature class.

 Load parcel features and build parcels

 Parcels are loaded into the parcel fabric by appending parcel features to the parcel type feature classes.
 Parcel data can be appended to the parcel type feature classes (polygons or lines), Connection Lines feature class and points feature class.

 When appending polygons to the parcel type polygon feature classes, records can be associated correctly to parcels.
 If you are appending reliable parcel lines with COGO dimensions, convert the lines to polygons, append the polygons to the parcel fabric, and transfer the source line attributes to the newly built parcel lines.
 You can also append both polygons and lines.